The Role of Graph Topology in the Performance of Biomedical Knowledge Graph Completion Models: Details on Experimental Setup and Hyperparameter Selection

 \section{Details on Experimental Setup and Hyperparameter Selection}

 All datasets were randomly split into training, validation and test set ($80$\% / $10$\% / $10$\%; in the case of PharMeBINet, $99.3$\% / $0.35$\% / $0.35$\% to mitigate the increased inference cost on the larger dataset).
 To ensure comparability across KGs, this random split was used even if pre-defined training, validation and test sets were provided with a dataset.
 We adopted log-sigmoid loss with negative adversarial sampling \citep{sun2019_rotate} and margin $12.0$, and the Adam optimiser \citep{kingma2015_adam} for updating parameters.
 During training we always used negative sample sharing \cite{cattaneo2022_bess}.
-All experiments were performed on Graphcore IPUs using the BESS framework\footnote{https://github.com/graphcore-research/bess-kge} \citep{cattaneo2022_bess}.
-A fixed batch size of $128$ triples per device ($192$ for PharMeBINet, with gradient accumulation) was adopted, while the embedding size for entities and relations was chosen for each KG and each scoring function independently to maximise the memory utilisation of a Bow-2000 IPU machine with 4 IPU processors (in the case of PharMeBINet, a Bow Pod$_{16}$ with 16 IPUs).
+All experiments were performed on Graphcore IPUs using the BESS framework\footnote{\url{https://github.com/graphcore-research/bess-kge}} \citep{cattaneo2022_bess}.
+A fixed batch size of $768$ triples per device ($192$ for PharMeBINet) was adopted, while the embedding size for entities and relations was chosen for each KG and each scoring function independently to maximise the memory utilisation of a Bow-2000 IPU machine with 4 IPU processors (in the case of PharMeBINet, a Bow Pod$_{16}$ with 16 IPUs).
 This is to ensure a fair comparison between scoring functions with different memory costs.
 For some scoring functions, especially DistMult, the memory footprint is typically dominated by the model parameters, allowing a larger hidden size for smaller KGs.
-For other scoring functions, especially TripleRE, memory is typically dominated by activations, resulting in a similar hidden size for differently sized KGs.
+For other scoring functions, especially TripleRE and ConvE, memory is typically dominated by activations, resulting in a similar hidden size for differently sized KGs.
 The learning rate, the norm used by the scoring function ($\mathrm{L}1$ or $\mathrm{L}2$) and the number of negative samples were determined by a hyperparameter sweep, based on the validation MRR (\cref{tab:Appendix_hyperparams}).
+The full configurations can be found in the training scripts, released with the code\footnote{\url{https://github.com/graphcore-research/kg-topology-toolbox/tree/main/the_role_of_graph_topology_paper/train}}.